 4.5 Users providing or creating data must be equipped with mechanisms to control and withdraw their data - they shall have a say regarding data usage policies.

-5.1 Algorithms, their application, and the datasets they are trained on are designed to provide a maximum of fairness and inclusion.
+5.1 Algorithms, their application, and the datasets they are trained / used on are designed to provide a maximum of fairness and inclusion.

 5.2 The individual and overall societal impact of algorithms is regularly reviewed and the review documented.
 Depending on the results, proportional corrective measures must be taken.